TERREMEMBER/znbase/docs/content/v2.2/troubleshoot/nodes/check-stats.md

 {{< note title="Note" >}}

-When running `yb-ctl` locally with default values, three local IP addresses will be created: `127.0.0.1`, `127.0.0.2`, and `127.0.0.3`, one for each YugabyteDB node.
+When running `yb-ctl` locally with default values, three local IP addresses will be created: `127.0.0.1`, `127.0.0.2`, and `127.0.0.3`, one for each ZNbaseDB node.

 {{< /note >}}